hummingbot/hummingbot-site/docs/installation/deploy.md

 docker attach hummingbot_gateway
 ```

-It's not necessary to attach to the Gateway instance, although if you do connect to the Gateway instance there is no way to currently exit out unless you close the terminal.
+It's not necessary to attach to the Gateway instance though, although if you do connect to the Gateway instance there is no way to currently exit out unless you close the terminal.

 Once you're done just run the down command and it will remove both Hummingbot and the Gateway container